 - The product now occasionally just freezes, requiring the trusty “turn it off and on again” solution.
 I don’t recall this ever happening before.

 - The product is now slower (perhaps in part due to pointless fancy progress bars).

 - Almost every LinkedIn function now requires more clicks to get to the information that you want to see.
 As an example, you can no longer hover over a profile to see the basic details, you now have to pay a visit to an additional page.

 - The advanced search has lost the ability to locate people using keywords or by postcode/distance.
 It’s also only accessible by visiting additional pages rather than straight from the home screen.

 - The tags – which I had previously spent a lot of time configuring so I know what people’s interests are, whether they had attended a previous event etc. – are all just gone.
 Yup, just gone with absolutely no warning.

 - The upshot of the previous two points is that if I now want to locate people in my own contact list who have an interest in ITIL and live within 50 miles of Edinburgh, say – forget it, it’s no longer possible.

-I could go on and on, and I often do, I just want to finish my list of moans with a real killer for me – the new UI now has a permanent profile picture of me that takes up 25% of the vertical screen space and as a result squashes up the main feed area.
+I could go on and on about LinkedIn, and I often do, I just want to finish my list of moans with a real killer for me – the new UI now has a permanent profile picture of me that takes up 25% of the vertical screen space and as a result squashes up the main feed area.
 This is completely pointless and just in case I had forgotten what I looked like there’s an additional picture of me on the main menu bar.
 Really?
 Who on earth though this was a good idea?

 You might think that I’m just grumbling, but I’m not alone.
 I replied to a post from LinkedIn that asked for feedback on the new UI.
 I was about person 700 to register my dismay.
 A day later, the number of people “pulling their hair out” and requesting a return to the old UI had reached 1000 and then the post mysteriously disappeared (it has now reappeared).